Playing Guessing Games With Your Food

 When calories are broken down into macronutrients (protein, carbohydrates, fats), we can get a specific analysis of the portion sizes.

-Portion sizes are important because it can determine how much macronutrients (protein, carbohydrates, or fats) we’re consuming for each meal.
+Portion sizes are important because they can determine how many macronutrients (protein, carbohydrates, or fats) we consume at each meal.
 If you have difficulty losing fat during your diet, you can go back and adjust the amount of carbohydrates based on the portion sizes you recorded.

-As food photography has transformed from an exclusive artform to a commonplace activity for the masses, we can learn how to take great photos of meals and document them for our benefit.
+As food photography has transformed from an exclusive art form to a commonplace activity for the masses, we can learn to take great photos of meals and document them for our benefit.

 The first step is to identify each food group in each photo.
 Whether it’s protein, carbohydrates, or fats, you should be able to estimate the amount of food on your plate by hand/palm measurements (ex.
 1 serving of rice = 1 palm, 1 serving of veggies = 1 fist).

 The second benefit of taking photos regularly throughout the day of your food is the timestamp.
-The timestamp of the photos record when your consuming food in the day, making it simple to determine the amount of hours spent in a fasted/fed state each day (see What is Intermittent Fasting).
+The timestamps of the photos record when you are consuming food during the day, making it easy to determine the number of hours spent in a fasted/fed state each day (see What is Intermittent Fasting).

 The Wrap Up

-Taking photos with your smartphone can benefit you by getting rid of old habits of eating large portion sizes and taking into account the types of food you’re regularly consuming.
-While food logging is still a tedious activity, it’s much simpler today because of photographs that give us a timestamp of what/when we’re eating.
+Taking photos with your smartphone can help you break old habits of eating large portions and consider the types of food you regularly consume.
+While food logging is still a tedious activity, it’s much simpler today thanks to photos that provide timestamps for what and when we’re eating.

 What else do you want to know?